Pentagon tracking suspected Chinese spy balloon over the US – KION546

 By Oren Liebermann, Haley Britzky and Michael Conte, CNN

-The US is tracking a suspected Chinese high-altitude surveillance balloon over the continental United States, a senior defense official said on Thursday.
+The US is tracking a suspected Chinese high-altitude surveillance balloon over the continental United States, defense officials said on Thursday, a discovery that risks adding further strain to tense US-China relations.

-The Pentagon has been tracking the balloon for several days as it made its way over the northern United States, Pentagon spokesman Brig.
-Gen. Patrick Ryder said.
+Pentagon spokesman Brig.
+Gen. Patrick Ryder said the US government has been tracking the balloon for several days as it made its way over the northern United States, adding it was “traveling at an altitude well above commercial air traffic and does not present a military or physical threat to people on the ground.”

+Speaking on background, a senior US defense official said senior military officials had advised President Joe Biden not to shoot it down due to fear the debris could pose a safety threat to people on the ground.

 While the balloon’s current flight path carries it over “a number of sensitive sites,” the official said it does not present a significant intelligence gathering risk.
 The balloon is assessed to have “limited additive value” from an intelligence collection perspective, the official added.

+The US, the official said, is “taking steps nevertheless to protect against foreign intelligence collection of sensitive information.
+We are also tracking what abilities it could have in gaining insights, and continue to monitor the balloon as it was over the continental United States.”

-The US believes Chinese spy satellites in low Earth orbit are capable of offering similar or better intelligence, limiting the value of whatever Beijing can glean from the high-altitude balloon.
+The US believes Chinese spy satellites in low Earth orbit are capable of offering similar or better intelligence, limiting the value of whatever Beijing can glean from the high-altitude balloon, which is the size of three buses, according to another defense official.

-“It does not create significant value added over and above what the PRC is likely able to collect through things like satellites in low Earth orbit,” the official said.
+“It does not create significant value added over and above what the PRC is likely able to collect through things like satellites in low Earth orbit,” the senior defense official said.

 The US government has engaged with the Chinese government both through the Chinese embassy in Washington and the US diplomatic mission in China, according to the official.